evankski/fillow/README.md

 # Fillow
 <h1> What is Fillow? </h1>
-Fillow is a simplified version of Zillow.
-You first will be prompted to create an account.
-After account creation, you will be able to view all houses listed by other users.
-You will be able to favorite any homes you like.
-C - You will be able to create a listing
-R - You can see listings posted by other users
-U - You will be able to edit any listing you posted
-D - You can delete any listing that you posted
+Fillow is a simplified version of Zillow!
+When creating an account, you will have the option to browse every listing posted by already signed up users.
+Any user can upload a listing of their choice.
+Is there a listing you like?
+Go ahead and throw it in your favorites!
+Want to let someone know how beautiful their property is?
+Leave a comment!
+This is a great place for everyone to show off their properties.

 <h1>Installation Instructions </h1>
 ```